 In the featured image at the top of this post, you can see my dog, Harvey, releasing some urine.
 This is what he was doing immediately before that:

+Dogs have a remarkable sense of smell.
 When a dog sniffs something so intently that a Typhoon could fly by and the dog wouldn’t even notice, then you can bet that another animal has already marked that spot.

 When finding such a spot, a great many dogs will feel compelled to ‘over mark’ the spot, effectively adding their own scent to the existing scent(s), or to ‘adjacent mark’.